-The best tools can provide marketing attribution for both lead-based and account-based marketing strategies.
+The best tools can provide marketing attribution for both leadbased and account-based marketing strategies.
 They should also have reporting capabilities so you can quickly detail activity for management and other teams.

-Marketing attribution platforms for any team
+Marketing attribution platforms for any team.

-Marketo Engage Performance Insights provides powerful insights into your marketing programs' performance, helping you prove marketing ROI, maximize your mix of channels, and spot consistent winning strategies.
+Adobe Marketo Engage Performance Insights provides powerful insights into your marketing programs' performance, helping you prove marketing ROI, maximize your mix of channels, and spot consistent winning strategies.
 You can create a variety of reports that are easy to save and share across your organization.

-Bizible Revenue Attribution provides complete attribution across all touchpoints, making it possible to see the full buyer's journey-and offering unmatched visibility into marketing performance to help you improve impact and power growth.
-Multi-touch attribution accurately reveals which channels and campaigns deliver the most revenue and highest ROI.
-After just a month, Bizible says, the average customer's budget increases by 7 percent.
-More importantly, 87 percent of Bizible's customers say that the platform helped them demonstrate marketing ROI.
-(Statistics are from the Bizible data sheet.)
+Adobe Marketo Measure Revenue Attribution provides complete attribution across all touchpoints, making it possible to see the full buyer's journey-and offering unmatched visibility into marketing performance to help you improve impact and power growth.
+Multitouch attribution accurately reveals which channels and campaigns deliver the most revenue and highest ROI.
+Forrester reports that the average Adobe Marketo Measure (formerly Bizible) customer received an ROI of 298%, which translates to roughly \$1.2 million in revenue.